frankvalentine/OneLife/README.md

 chance of being the father of the baby and being closer than this distance does not increase the chances of having a baby.

-fatherMaxDistance: (default 49) the distance beyond which all adult males are given the same minimum probability of being the father of the baby and being further than this distance does not decrease the chances of having a baby.
+fatherMaxDistance: (default 50) the distance at and beyond which all adult males are considered too far away to be the father of the baby. i.e. an adult male needs to be within this distance for a woman to be able to have a baby.

 The probability of having a baby is scaled between the minimum and maximum distance values.
-If there are no adult males on the server, then the next player will spawn as an Eve.
+If there are no adult males within range of a potential mother on the server, then the next player will spawn as an Eve.